seud0nym/tch-gui-unhide/extras/README.md

 4. Now you can delete `tch-gui-unhide-xtra.minidlna`

 ## tch-gui-unhide-xtra.rsyncd
-Adds the ability to enable and enable the rsync daemon from the GUI.
+Adds the ability to enable and disable the rsync daemon from the GUI.
 #### Download
 https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/master/extras/tch-gui-unhide-xtra.rsyncd
 #### Prerequisites